Table of Contents

 In the United States, around 10-40% of the patients who have undertaken gastric surgery are diagnosed with dumping syndrome, with 5% of the cases exhibiting severe symptoms.
 The frequency of dumping syndrome has been reported to be 10-14% in those patients who have undertaken vagotomy surgery and 14-20% after partial gastrectomy.

 Reductions in the need for elective gastric surgery have led to a decline in the frequency of postgastrectomy syndromes.
 In the last 20 years, gastric surgery has been reduced about 10-15 times, with the main reason being the newer drugs (proton pump inhibitors and anti-histamine 2) along with efficacious eradication therapy for Helicobacter pylori.
 These have reduced the cases of peptic ulcers and hence, the need for gastric surgeries, leading to a drastic decrease in the occurrence of this syndrome.

 Clinical Features of Dumping Syndrome

 Early symptoms of dumping syndrome

 The early dumping syndrome occurs due to rapid gastric emptying.
-The hyperosmolar food rapidly enters the small intestine overwhelming its digestive and absoprtive capabilties.
+The hyperosmolar food rapidly enters the small intestine, thus overwhelming its digestive and absorptive capabilities.
 The “hyperosmolar” food contents further cause the water to shift from the cells into the intestinal lumen.
-These patients often present with the following symptoms 30 – 60 minutes after a meal.
+These patients often present with the following symptoms 30 – 60 minutes after a meal: